openstack/puppet-barbican/README.md

 **What the barbican module affects**

-* [Barbican](https://wiki.openstack.org/wiki/Barbican), the Key management service for Openstack.
+* [Barbican](https://wiki.openstack.org/wiki/Barbican), the Key management service for OpenStack.

 ### Installing barbican